Which punctuation marks are colons/semicolons?

 How are colons useful to academics?

 Aside from the fact that academics must be especially careful of submitting work that has correct grammar and punctuation, colons have a number of academic uses that go beyond general proofreading and precision.
-The following ten functions exemplified below are described in comprehensive detail in Lesson 2:
+The following ten functions exemplified below are described in comprehensive detail in Chapter 2:

 Semicolons are generally used to highlight or offset two closely related concepts, and to clarify a series of items.
 Though this punctuation mark doesn’t provide a pause that’s quite as long as the colon, the semicolon falls somewhere between the comma and the full stop in strength – although it’s probably a little closer to the full stop.
 The pause that the semicolon offers, however, is usually enough to encourage the reader to think more deeply about the connection between ideas and clauses.

 How are semicolons useful to academics?

 As will be explained and explored in more detail in Chapter 3, semicolons have five functions that may be useful when writing academically:

 Once you’ve completed all three chapters about colons and semicolons, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
 These professional PDF worksheets can be easily accessed for only a few Academic Marks.